imgix/contentful/README.md

 ## Configuration

-Upon installation, configure the app using an API key generated via the imgix [Dashboard](https://dashboard.imgix.com/api-keys). **Ensure that the generated key has the following permissions: `Sources` and `Image Manager Browse`.**
+Upon installation, configure the app using an API key generated via the imgix [Dashboard](https://dashboard.imgix.com/api-keys). **Ensure that the generated key has the following permissions: `Sources` and `Asset Manager Browse`.**

 Following the instructions on the screen, enter in the API key and press `Verify`.
 If the key is valid, you will receive a notification that the key has been successfully verified.
 If verification fails, you will need to ensure that the key was entered correctly.